-The Frankenstein Chronicles: A Horror Story on Instagram
+The Chronicle of a Horror Story on Instagram

-What does one do with a cocktail of childhood trauma and a seemingly bottomless surgical fund?
-Meet Soraja Vučelić, the living, breathing, and frequently anesthetized proof that you can, in fact, rebuild yourself into a star, one scalpel stroke at a time.
-She’s a modern-day fable wrapped in designer bandages, a woman who looked at the hand life dealt her and promptly had it surgically reshaped.
-Ever wonder what happens when a person decides their original blueprint was merely a rough draft?
-Stick around.
+What do you do with a mix of childhood trauma and an apparently bottomless surgical budget?
+Say hello to Soraja Vučelić, living, breathing, and often anesthetized evidence that you could very well remake yourself into a star one scalpel stroke at a time.
+She’s a fable of the present age draped in designer bandages, a woman who gazed upon the hand that life had dealt her only to have its structure surgically redrafted.
+Wonder what’s become of that individual who concludes that their initial blueprint of blueprints was but a rough estimate?
+Hang around.

 From Orphanage to Operating Room